Weston Cracroft-Amcotts

 Lieutenant-Colonel Sir Weston Cracroft-Amcotts, MC, DL, JP (7 November 1888 – 17 September 1975) was an English land-owner, soldier and local politician, who served as Chairman of Lindsey County Council and High Sheriff of Lincolnshire.

 Early life and family

-John Cracroft-Amcotts was born on 7 November 1888, the eldest of two sons of Major Frederick Augustus Cracroft-Amcotts, JP (1853–1897), of Kettlethorpe Hall in Lincolnshire, and his wife, Emily Grace (died 1936), JP, youngest daughter of Anthony Willson, of South Rauceby Hall, Lincolnshire; his younger brother was Lieutenant-Commander John Cracroft-Amcotts, and their father was the son of Weston Cracroft Amcotts, a Member of Parliament for Mid-Lincolnshire.
+Weston Cracroft-Amcotts was born in Lincolnshire on 7 November 1888, the eldest of two sons of Major Frederick Augustus Cracroft-Amcotts, JP (1853–1897), of Kettlethorpe Hall in Lincolnshire, and his wife, Emily Grace (died 1936), JP, youngest daughter of Anthony Willson, of South Rauceby Hall, Lincolnshire; his younger brother was Lieutenant-Commander John Cracroft-Amcotts, and their father was the son of Weston Cracroft Amcotts, a Member of Parliament for Mid-Lincolnshire.

-Cracroft-Amcotts married, on 23 June 1927, Rhona, only daughter of Edward Clifton Clifton-Brown, of Burnham Grove in Buckinghamshire; they had four daughters: Rosemary Grace (born 1928; married Lieutenant-Commander Gervis Hugh Frere Frere-Cook); Marian Cicely (born 1931; married Thomas Charles Wiguelin Micklem); Bridget Katherine, CVO (1933–2008; married Robert Peel Charles Eley), Lord Lieutenant of Lincolnshire (1995–2008); and Penelope Sylvia (born 1938).
+Cracroft-Amcotts married, on 23 June 1927, Rhona, only daughter of Edward Clifton Clifton-Brown, of Burnham Grove in Buckinghamshire; they had four daughters: Rosemary Grace (born 1928; married Lieutenant-Commander Gervis Hugh Frere Frere-Cook); Marian Cicely (born 1931; married Thomas Charles Weguelin Micklem); Bridget Katherine, CVO (1933–2008; married Robert Peel Charles Eley), Lord Lieutenant of Lincolnshire (1995–2008); and Penelope Sylvia (born 1938).